Updated on August 23, 2022

 Seek the medical attention that you need as soon after the accident as it is possible to do so.

 Carefully follow all the medical instructions and advice you receive from your doctor.

 Consult with a dedicated car accident attorney sooner rather than later.

 Allow your seasoned car accident attorney to handle the insurance company, including providing it with the information it needs and skillfully negotiating for fair terms that cover your damages in their entirety.

 Lay low on social media and avoid talking about the accident (the insurance company is lurking—waiting for you to say something that it can twist to its own advantage).

 If You Are Injured in a Parking Lot, Consult with an Experienced Killeen Personal Injury Attorney

 Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is an experienced personal injury attorney who is committed to skillfully advocating on behalf of the compensation to which you are entitled.
-We are here to help, so please do not hesitate to contact or call us at 254-501-4040 for more information today.
+We are here to help, so please do not hesitate to contact us online or call us at (254) 781-4222 for more information today.